Open Position – Chair

-Luciana Floreancig – I have been a therapy Assistant for 18 years now at the Glenrose working in pediatrics.
-I have been a member of the therapy assistant association for the past 10+ years.
-I am passionate about my role as a TA and feel that all TA’s should be proud of the work we do.
+Luciana has been a therapy Assistant for 18 years now at the Glenrose working in pediatrics and a member of the therapy assistant association for the past 10+ years.
+She is passionate about her role as a TA and feel that all TA’s should be proud of the work they do.
 Being a part of the Association is so important as it establishes us as being paraprofessionals.
 All professions have their associations which are mandatory to their working.
 I feel the therapy association should be a stepping stone for TA’s to move forward in being recognized as an essential part of the rehab team.

 Student Advisory Committee